 The fact that you can literally spend the night on a perfectly-preserved train car once built for the upper crust of early 1900s American society seems almost too good to be true, but if you can bring yourself to spend the $300 per night (yes that what it costs), you too can sleep like a railroad tycoon!

-The Pullman Company was synonymous with luxury travel in the era before airplanes, and if you’d like to experience what it was like to sleep on one of their most extravagant train cars, visit the Doolittle Station official website for all the details on how to book YOUR stay at the Presidential Train Car Bed and Breakfast.
+The Pullman Company was synonymous with luxury travel in the era before airplanes, and if you’d like to experience what it was like to sleep on one of their most extravagant train cars, visit the Presidential Train Car’s official website for all the details on how to book YOUR stay.

 The Presidential Train Car Bed and Breakfast is located at 1290 Rich Hwy, DuBois, PA 15801.